Quantum mechanical Gaussian wavepackets of single relativistic particles: Wavepackets of free relativistic particles

 \subsubsection{Initial width and non-Gaussianity}

-As shown in Figure \ref{WavePacketFree}, the charge density of wavepacket solution (\ref{PsiRelFree}) for a relativistic free particle behaves like a Gaussian function peaked around the classical trajectory if the value of parameter $c\vartheta$ ($\gamma$ in \cite{RU87}) is sufficiently large (e.g., the dashed curve with $c\vartheta=100$ in Figure \ref{WavePacketFree}.)
-This is consistent with the observation in Ref. \cite{RU87}.
-Note that in Figure \ref{WavePacketFree}, the Lorentz factor of the particle is $\gamma^{}_0 \approx 1.03$, and so the particle here is not in a highly relativistic motion.
+Let us consider $\Psi$ in (\ref{PsiRelFree}) as a KG wavefunction satisfying (\ref{KGFree}) for a relativistic free particle, and insert it into (\ref{ChargeDensityDef}) to calculate the KG charge density.
+As shown in Figure \ref{WavePacketFree}, the KG charge density $\rho$ of wavepacket solution (\ref{PsiRelFree}) behaves like a Gaussian function peaked around the classical trajectory if the value of parameter $c\vartheta$ ($\gamma$ in \cite{RU87}) is sufficiently large (e.g., the dashed curve with $c\vartheta=100$ in Figure \ref{WavePacketFree}.)
+This is consistent with the observation on $|\Psi|^2$ in Ref. \cite{RU87} in the context of the Salpeter equation.
+Note that in Figure \ref{WavePacketFree}, the Lorentz factor of the particle is $\gamma^{}_0 \approx 1.03$, and so the particle there is not in a highly relativistic motion.

 If the initial width is well below the Compton wavelength of the particle [e.g. the case of $c\vartheta = 0.1$ in Figure \ref{WavePacketFree}, corresponding to the width $2\sigma = 0.092 \bar{\lambda}^{}_C \ll 2\pi \bar{\lambda}^{}_C = \lambda^{}_C$ at $t=0$ in Figure \ref{WavePacketFreeRUSimGauss} (right)], the charge density behaves very differently from a moving Gaussian function.
-At $t=0$, while the shape of $|\Psi|^2$ is still close to a Gaussian function and the wavefunction $\Psi$ here should include only the positive-energy modes as they are solutions to (\ref{RQMfree}), the shape of the corresponding charge density $\rho$ has been non-Gaussian: there exists regions where the charge density is negative, indicating the presence of antiparticles [black solid curve in Figure \ref{WavePacketFree} (left)].
-So the single-particle interpretation fails here: Neither $\rho(t,{\bf x})$ nor $|\Psi(t,{\bf x})|^2$ can be interpreted as a probability density of finding the particle at $(t,{\bf x})$.
+At $t=0$, while the shape of the Salpeter probability density $|\Psi|^2$ is still close to a Gaussian function and the wavefunction $\Psi$ here should include only the positive-energy modes as they are solutions to (\ref{RQMfree}), the shape of the corresponding KG charge density $\rho$ has been non-Gaussian: There exists regions where the charge density is negative, indicating the presence of antiparticles [black solid curve in Figure \ref{WavePacketFree} (left)].
+So the single-particle interpretation fails here, and $\rho(t,{\bf x})$ cannot be interpreted as a probability density of finding the particle at $(t,{\bf x})$.
 Furthermore, when $t>0$, the charge density $\rho$ splits into two peaks around the left and right edges of the lightcone in the $t$-$x$ diagram [Figure \ref{WavePacketFree} (middle) and (right)].
 Obviously, such kind of double-peak distributions is highly non-Gaussian.

 If we take the values of $c\vartheta$ from $100$ down to $0.1$ continuously, in Figure \ref{WavePacketFree} one can see that the shape of the charge density distribution changes continuously from almost Gaussian to highly non-Gaussian functions.
 Actually, the gray curves of $c\vartheta = 10$ in Figure \ref{WavePacketFree} are quite close to Gaussian functions, though a small asymmetry about the classical particle position can be seen.